ezekeal/kingkiller/mixtures.md

 ### Dreg

-* a cheap foul liquor
+* a cheap foul liquor strong enough to blister the inside of your mouth